touseeqiqbal/BOOTMARK-/EMAIL_SETUP.md

-# Email Configuration Guide - BOOTMARK Form Builder
+# Email Configuration Guide - BootMark Landscaping Management

 This guide will help you set up email notifications for form submissions.